resume-studio/template-guidelines/README.md

 # template-requirements

+Requirements for designing ResumeStudio's resume templates.

+> Hi friend 👋🏻 You'll find here everything you need to know about designing a resume template for ResumeStudio.
+In case you don't know, ResumeStudio is a web editor for job seekers to create an outstanding and standards-compliant resume in minutes.

+## Document

+Requirements:
+- Size: 595pts x 842pts
 - Font: any from [Google Fonts](https://fonts.google.com/)
-- Grid: 4 pts
-- Minimum font size: 11 pts
+- Minimum font size: 11pts
-- Size: 595 pts x 842 pts
-- Experiences goes before Education
+- Grid: 4pts

 ## Sections

-All sections are optional, so a missing section should not break the design.
+All fields/sections are optional, so a missing field/section should not break the design.

-All fields are optional too.

 ### Personal details